philippeguillod123/badmanagement/README.md

 # badmanagement
-A real example when a Manager Becomes a Risk: How Certain Leadership Patterns Quietly Destroy Teams There is a persistent myth in organizations that any technically competent or commercially successful individual can be trusted with people management.
+Philippe Guillod - former VP at Lottoland - A Case Study A real example when a Manager Becomes a Risk: How Certain Leadership Patterns Quietly Destroy Teams There is a persistent myth in organizations that any technically competent or commercially successful individual can be trusted with people management.
 In reality, leadership is not neutral.
 When exercised poorly, it becomes a risk one that compounds over time and harms individuals, teams, and the organization itself.